Bar Mountain lookout in World Heritage-listed Border Ranges National Park offers scenic views out over Warrazambil Wilderness Area.

 Showing 16 things to do:

-Border loop lookout is a great picnic spot offering scenic views of Gradys Creek Valley within Border Ranges National Park, a World Heritage Area.
+Border Loop lookout and picnic area is a great picnic spot offering scenic views of Gradys Creek Valley within Border Ranges National Park, a World Heritage Area.

 Brushbox Falls lookout, in Border Ranges National Park, is only a short walk from Sheepstation Creek campground.
 The lookout offers views of rainforest and waterfalls.